Paraiso Tropical – Many Voices, One Common Culture:

-The story of Paraiso Tropical began during the 1980s when Jesus & Alba Gonzalez left El Salvador and immigrated to Edmonton, Alberta.
-Their story in not unique to Albertan history as thousands of Salvadorans fled their homeland amid political and civil unrest.
-What was unique about these pioneers within the Latin American community was their desire to bring a part of their culture to our city.
+Paraiso Tropical’s story began in the 1980s when Jesus Gonzalez Sr. and his wife, Alba Gonzalez Rivas, left Acajutla in El Salvador and immigrated to Edmonton, Alberta.
+Their story is not unique to Albertan history as thousands of Salvadorans fled their homeland amid political and civil unrest.
+What made these pioneers unique within the Latin American community was their desire to bring a part of their culture to their new city.

-Coming from what is seen as a Tropical Paradise, Latin American’s were met with a culture shock, not least of which was caused by a void left by their local cuisines.
-During the late 1980s and early 1990s, traditional Latin American goods were nonexistent and so, Jesus and Alba, along with two other families open their doors to all Edmontonians in 1991.
+Coming from a place viewed as a tropical paradise, Latin Americans encountered a culture shock, much of it caused by a lack of their local cuisines.
+During the late 1980s and early 1990s, traditional Latin American goods were nonexistent and so Jesus and Alba, along with two other families, opened Paraiso Tropical in 1991 for all Edmontonians.

-Located a few blocks from Edmonton’s historical Chinatown, the original lists of imported goods included beans, corn flour, traditional goods that needed to be either frozen or stored in jars, along with typical music, movies, and magazines unique to Central America.
+Located a few blocks from Edmonton’s historical Chinatown, the original list of imported goods included beans, corn flour, and traditional goods that needed to be either frozen or stored in jars, along with typical music, movies, and magazines unique to Central America.

-After six months in business, Jesus and Alba proudly took full ownership of the growing business and focused on nurturing their business.
-In the world of business, life was often demanding but with their strong work ethic and support of their two older children, the Gonzalez’s business grew.
-Within two years, Paraiso Tropical relocated to Alberta Avenue on 118th avenue and 87th street.
-During 1993-1997, demand for Latin American products grew.
-As a result of the new waves of Latin American immigration, the demand for Salvadoran goods grew, but so did products from all over Central American and Mexico.
+After six months in business, Jesus and Alba proudly took full ownership of the growing operation and focused on nurturing their trade.
+This was no easy task and the business was very demanding.
+However, with their strong work ethic and the support of their two older children, the Gonzalez’s business grew.
+Within two years, Paraiso Tropical relocated to Alberta Avenue on 118th Avenue and 87th Street.

 Jesus Gonzalez Rivas, Jr & Jesus Gonzalez, Sr.